thindil/steamsky/bin/doc/MODDING.md

 - Attribute `name`: name of flag.
-Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health
+Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it)

 ## Stories